 The merger supports the view by some that, in years to come, the market will be dominated by a few global powerhouses.
 The tie-up fell under the remit of the old Herbert Smith's 'Project Blue Sky' – its ambitious plan to take the firm global by targeting countries like Australia, the USA, South Korea and Germany.

-April 2013 saw the firm open the Seoul office, hot on the heels of the country's relaxation of its restrictions to foreign firms.
-HSF has also set the foundations for its own offices in Berlin and Frankfurt, and has its eyes on Latin America, says training partner Matthew White: "Brazil is probably where we will focus our attentions on developing an energy-led office."
+April 2013 saw the firm open a Seoul office, hot on the heels of the country's relaxation of its restrictions to foreign firms.
+(You can read more about the 'rush to Seoul' in our bonus features) HSF has also set the foundations for its own offices in Berlin and Frankfurt, and has its eyes on Latin America, says training partner Matthew White: "Brazil is probably where we will focus our attentions on developing an energy-led office."

 Corporate and dispute resolution are the big beasts at the firm, and both practices are ranked up there with the best by Chambers UK.
 A host of industry expertise – in areas such as energy, financial services, technology, pharmaceuticals and leisure – runs alongside HSF's full-service offering.
 Energy and mining had for some time been a focus for legacy Herbies, and the merger with Freehills has boosted that side over in the mineral-rich land that is Australia.

 “They're still looking at ways to pool together client bases and forces,” added one source, but by May 2013 the two legacy firms had already worked on around 250 joint advisory and cross-referral matters since the merger in October.
 This includes advising China National Offshore Oil Corporation on its $1.9bn acquisition of interests in a liquefied natural gas project in Australia.
 We'll have to wait and see until the revenue figures are published, but so far Herbies' Aussie tie-up looks like it has got off to a good start.